e-Mail: contact@zena.net

 To determine the minimum size of alternator that you need for a typical automotive or marine application, use the two simple formulas/calculations shown below.

-The first formula calculates the minimum amount of CONTINUOUS DUTY output current that your alternator (or your charging system) needs to produce at engine idle for vehicles OR at the desired auxiliary engine operating speed for marine battery charging applications:
+The first formula calculates the minimum amount of CONTINUOUS DUTY output current that your alternator (or your charging system) needs to produce, at engine idle, for vehicles -- OR at the desired auxiliary engine operating speed for a marine or of grid battery charging applications:

 Min.
 Alternator Continuous Duty Output Amps